jyuill/bc-lmr-data-products/README.md

 while quarterly reports from LDB are in pdf format with only the most recent 5 quarters reported.
 * **bc-lmr-update-explore** is a separate project (github repo) with code for data extraction from PDF report.
 When new report is published, this is the project used to extract data from pdf and update database.

+## Publishing

+As of Sep 2025, products are R shiny apps hosted on [shinyapps.io](https://www.shinyapps.io/).

+For basic data updates, nothing needed as the apps connect directly to the database on AWS RDS.

+### Deploying changes to code

+**rsconnect**

+* each app has an rsconnect folder with account info for deployment
+* run the deploy-to-shiny.R file in each product folder to deploy the app
+*

+## Products

 There are several component products in this project:

 ## Project 1: BC Liquor Market Review - Shiny Dashboard